 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care.
-You pay all charges for non-participating providers. - A facility copay applies to services that appear in this section but are performed in the ambulatory surgical center or the outpatient department of a hospital. - The calendar year deductible does not apply to benefits in this Section. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+You pay all charges for non-participating providers. - A facility copay applies to services that appear in this section but are performed in the ambulatory surgical center or the outpatient department of a hospital. - The calendar year deductible is: \$350 per person (\$700 per Self Plus One Enrollment, or Self and Family enrollment).
+The calendar year deductible applies to limited benefits in this Section.
+We added "(calendar year deductible applies)" when it applies. - Be sure to read Section 4, Your Costs for Covered Services, for valuable information about how cost sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The coverage and cost-sharing listed below are for services provided by physicians and other health care professionals for your medical care.
+See Section 5(c) for cost-sharing associated with the facility (i.e., hospital, surgical center, etc.).

-Medicare.
-Benefit Description You pay The calendar year deductible does not apply to benefits in this Section.
-Diagnostic and treatment services Standard Option Professional services of physicians \$30 per visit for primary care • In a physician's office \$50 per visit for specialist Professional services of physicians Nothing if you receive these services at a preferred facility; otherwise, \$50 per office visit.
-Chronic heart failure walk-in visits otherwise, \$30 per office visit.
-Professional services of physicians \$50 per visit • In an urgent care center During a hospital stay Nothing • In a skilled nursing facility Office medical consultations \$30 per office visit • Second surgical opinion/inpatient consultation \$50 per visit for specialist At home \$30 per visit Advance care planning \$30 per visit for primary care \$50 per visit for specialist Not covered: All charges Surgery primarily for cosmetic purposes Homemaker services Telehealth services Standard Option Telehealth services must be provided through an interactive audio and video telecommunications system that permits real-time communication between the practitioner at the distant site and the patient at the originating site.
-Providers performing telehealth services must be participating with CDPHP UBI.
-Nothing
+Benefit Description You pay Diagnostic and treatment services y when we say below: "(calendar year deductible applies)".
+Standard Option Professional services of physicians • In a physician's office \$40 per visit for primary care \$60 per visit for specialist Professional services of physicians • Chronic heart failure walk-in visits Nothing if you receive these services at a preferred facility; otherwise, \$60 per office visit.
+Professional services of physicians • In an urgent care center \$60 per visit During a hospital stay In a skilled nursing facility 20% of the Plan allowance for inpatient services (calendar year deductible applies) Office medical consultations Second surgical opinion/inpatient consultation \$40 per office visit \$60 per visit for specialist At home Advance care planning \$40 per visit \$40 per visit for primary care \$60 per visit for specialist Not covered: • Surgery primarily for cosmetic purposes • Homemaker services All charges